interceptor2048/project-jdp-2305-02/README.md

 GET method -> returns a order with a specific id, values: orderId.

+* `/{orderId}/products`

+GET method -> returns list of products included in order with a specific id, values: orderId.

 * `/orders/{orderId}`

 PATCH method -> updates the order, pass values into json request body ex.: